Dionysus vs. Diogenes

 keep on studyin' and keep on tastin'.
 My

-own journey for wine knowledge began over forty years, many books,
+own journey for wine knowledge began more than forty-five years, many books,

 and very many bottles ago and the end is (thankfully) not yet in sight.
 Cheers!